PickNikRobotics/beta_moveit_website/services/robotics-consulting.md

                 <div class="col-12 col-lg-6">
                     <h2>Collaboration</h2>
                     <p>
-                        PickNik will optimize our collaboration to meet your unique needs.
+                        PickNik enjoys working with your robotics engineers in co-development, mentoring, and training as you build your next ROS application.
 We can collaborate remotely via periodic video calls, email, and online messaging.
-Alternatively, we can collaborate onsite where we work one-on-one with your team providing hands-on training, mentoring, architecting, or strategy.
-Whatever best suits you!
+Optionally, we can collaborate onsite where we work one-on-one with your team providing hands-on ROS mentoring, architecting, and strategy.
                     </p>
                 </div>
             </div>